• Welcome to ADA Depot - A Forum To Support Users of ADA Amplification Gear.

 #15

-Quote from: rnolan on Today at 02:24:21 AMHey CRJ09, so you need to desolder the stuffed battery (under side of PCB) and solder in the battery holder (hopefully the pins line up) and get it the right way around (+ve and -ve).
+Quote from: rnolan on September 20, 2024, 02:24:21 AMHey CRJ09, so you need to desolder the stuffed battery (under side of PCB) and solder in the battery holder (hopefully the pins line up) and get it the right way around (+ve and -ve).
 It's not too hard to do but if you don't have a decent temperature controlled soldering iron and don't know how to do this stuff then take it to a decent tech to do for you.
 The last thing you want is to damage the PCB traces and pads where it connects (which unfortunately is easy to do).
 Once the holder is soldered in, future battery changes are then easy.

 The 1.38 EPROM is the original, so order a 2.01 from MJMP (MJMP Mod Shop).
 Swapping the EPROM is a little fiddly so you may want the tech to do that also (easy to bend/damage the pins).
 Though no big rush, 1.38 works fine, 2.01 is a bit better but doesn't change the sound.